jamiekasulis/tavern2d/README.md

 # Notes for Lex

 ## The basics
 - This is a completely **solo** game development project that I worked on in January/February of this year.
 This is very much a **rough prototype** that I'm building to learn the ropes of Unity and game development in general, but it is also a game that I'm very excited about!
-The game is a cafe management game where you can do things like furnish your cafe, interact with the townsfolk, forage for rare ingredients, and of course make delicious food & drink.
-In its current state, some basic systems are implemented (such as Inventory, Build Mode, player movement, interactions, item pick up).
+- This is a cafe management game.
+You can do things like furnish the cafe, build relationships with the townsfolk, forage for rare ingredients, set the menu, and of course, make delicious food & drink to serve.
+In its current state, some basic systems are implemented such as inventory, build mode, player movement, interactions, item pick ups, etc.
-- Each individual feature is far from polished.
-I've learned it makes most sense to leave things in a very prototype-like state until I further explore how I want the game to look.
-Refactoring and over-engineering too early on has led to a lot of wasted work in the past.
+- Each individual feature is intentionally far from polished.
+I've learned that over-engineering and over-polishing too early on leads to wasted work since I'm defining the requirements and experimenting with new details as I go.
 - The code is written in C# and makes heavy use of Unity's libraries for things like physics, cameras, sprites, etc. Most of the coding "work" here is in the design: how objects will relate to each other, what patterns promote decoupling, how to structure game events, how to build reusable components that make building out the level easier, etc. There aren't really any complicated algorithms yet.
 - The code is presently in the middle of a refactor.
 I commited it to main even though it's not complete just to get some comments in there for you to see, which I hope will make the intention behind some of the classes clearer.
-In most other projects I would be more strict about what I commit, but since this is just something I have for myself to learn, I've been pretty relaxed.
+In most other projects I would be more strict about what I commit, but since this is just a way for me to learn, I've been more relaxed about it.

 ## Why I picked this project
 This project has enabled me to build a solid foundation in game development fundamentals.
 I'm very proud of what I have built so far, including:
 - Decoupled Inventory & Inventory UI, managed by an intermediary class following the Manager-Managed design pattern
 - Observer pattern and event delegation for game events, which helps me decouple components and makes building levels more scalable
 - Reusable components with smaller areas of concern that allow me to share functionality across game objects.
 For example, I designed MeshSwapper as a component that handles just the swapping of sprites based on the direction an entity is facing in the game world.
 This is currently used to handle rotating furniture as you arrange your cafe, but it was designed to also be leveraged for things like player characters and NPCs.
 - Data schema design that allows the number of things in the game (like distinct items or crafting recipes) to scale efficiently in Unity.
-This is done through ScriptableObjects and my version of a lightweight database/ScriptableObject registry that supports rapid prototyping without requiring me to decide just yet on a longterm DB solution.
+This is achieved using Unity's concept of ScriptableObjects, plus my version of a lightweight database/ScriptableObject registry that supports rapid prototyping without requiring me to decide just yet on a longterm DB solution.
 - Abstracted UI components that can be reused when I have more UI.
-Some examples of these are my homegrown grid (Unity's UI engine doesn't have grid layouts natively) grid cells.
+Some examples of these are my homegrown grid (Unity's UI engine doesn't have grid layouts natively) and grid cells.
 As I build more UI, further abstractions can be done.

-In general, this project has been a site of experimentation with different design patterns and data models that has helped me figure out better ways to build games through my own trial and error.
+This project is the site of experimentation with different design patterns and data models as I figure out better ways to build games through my own trial and error.

 ## Where it can be improved
 - Further abstracting UI components for reusability.
 The inventory-specific tooltip can be made into a general customizable component, for example.